 Design, functionality, accessibility, and search engine optimization are four critical aspects of developing a professional, effective, and current website.
 Leveraging a website with these qualities will result in better traffic and leads and a rich and engaging visitor experience.

-The importance of content in 2015 cannot be overstated.
+The importance of content cannot be overstated.
 Without it, your website, your brand, and your identity will fade into nothing.
 But what is content?
-As an insurance agency or broker in 2015, you need to develop value proposition videos, informational PDFs, testimonials, infographics, relevant resource links, and more.
+As an insurance agency or broker, you need to develop value proposition videos, informational PDFs, testimonials, infographics, relevant resource links, and more.

 In addition to making your website more attractive to clients, prospects, and search engines, content can be leveraged to make your on-site and email-based calls to action more compelling.

 As you begin to populate your website with relevant, compelling content, it’s important to share that content.
 Don’t wait for prospects to come to you – spread the word!
 Blogs that are active and offer engaging content build followings and boost the prominence and credibility of your site.

 Additionally, your blog will prove a highly useful tool in promoting attendance of webinars you produce, readership of newsletters you distribute, and the popularity of other channels through which you reach out to prospects.

 Once you’ve built a professional website, developed compelling content, and begun to share content with your prospects, you’ll need to build a list to take your outbound marketing to the next level.
 Preferably multiple lists.